 The Walter Center for Career Achievement offers job search resources, career courses, job fairs, information about internships and full-time jobs, and help with social media networking through professional organizations.
 Get advice about how to write your resume, ask for letters of recommendation from faculty and workplace supervisors, and prepare for job interviews, too.

 Explore and enroll in Career Communities to learn more about industries relevant to your interests.
 These offer unique information about each field, including alumni spotlights, opportunities and resources, and in-person events.

 You might want to take a career course to help you maximize your time at IU.
-College of Arts and Sciences students should consider taking ASCS-Q 299 College to Career III: Market Yourself for the Job and Internship Search.
+College of Arts and Sciences students should consider taking ASCS-Q296: College to Career II: Navigate Your Arts and Sciences Experience.
 The purpose of this course is to teach students strategies and tools necessary to successfully market their qualifications gained from an Arts and Sciences education, achieve career-related goals, and plan for lifelong career development.